wise-old-man/wise-old-man/docs/docs/intro.md

 | `wom.py` | Python3  | `@jonxslays` | [Docs](https://jonxslays.github.io/wom.py/stable) \| [Repo](https://github.com/jonxslays/wom.py) |

 :::caution
-**Little to no support** may be provided for 3rd party libraries in the Wise Old Man discord server.
+Support for 3rd party libraries **may be limited** depending on the availability of the maintainer.

-If you are having issues or have questions, feel free to ask - but understand you may need to inquire with the maintainer of the library, or on the github repository directly.
+For the most part you can receive help in the Wise Old Man discord server.
+Alternatively, feel free to create an issue on the associated github repository or inquire with the maintainer of the library directly.
 :::

 ## Getting started